leanprover/lean4/library/logic/logic.md

 =====

 Logical constructions and theorems, beyond what has already been declared in init.datatypes and init.logic.

-The subfolder logic.axioms declares additional axioms.
 The command `import logic` does not import any axioms by default.

 * [connectives](connectives.lean) : the propositional connectives
 * [eq](eq.lean) : additional theorems for equality and disequality